ing_17215_08370

 Food insecurity impacts the health of adults

-• Food-insecure adults experience poorer physical and mental health, including higher rates of depression, diabetes, high blood pressure and heart disease.
+• Food-insecure adults experience poorer physical and mental health, including higher rates of depression, anxiety, infections, and chronic diseases and conditions such as diabetes, high blood pressure and heart disease.

 • Adults living in food-insecure households are more likely to delay, reduce, or skip prescription medication due to cost.